-We at the Australian Council of Professions define a ‘Profession‘ as:
+The Australian Council of Professions defines a ‘Profession‘ as:

-Governments usally also understand the value that the Professions add to society; for example, the Australian Professional Standards Council (PSC) outlines in a short video the value and benefits of of the Professions to the community and the economy: www.psc.gov.au/what-is-a-profession/the-benefits-of-professions.
+Governments usually also understand the value that the Professions add to society.
+For example, the Australian Professional Standards Councils (PSC) outlines in a short video the value and benefits of the Professions to the community and the economy.

 What is a Professional?